Mottie/github-reserved-names/README.md

 **NOTE**: The `--oddballs` flag *must* be set after the name (e.g. `github-reserved {name} --oddballs`) or a full list of oddballs will be returned.

+## Related

+- [github-url-detection](https://github.com/fregante/github-url-detection) - Check what type of GitHub page you’re on.

 ## License

 MIT